Everything You Need To Know About Exercise! (From Types To Benefits To Programs)

 This is then repeated 5-10 times, making up a 20 minute session, which a warm-up and cool-down added on.

-This form of cardio, more than any other form of aerobic cardio training, is going to help you reduce your belly fat fastest.
+This form of cardio, more than any other form of aerobic cardio training, is going to help you reduce belly fat fastest.

 Don’t fall for trap that abdominal exercises are the best way to lose belly fat as this simply isn’t true and far too many people waste their time doing these moves with little to show for it.